The Landscape Shifted: What You Need to Know

 What this means:

-• Unlicensed STRs will face fines and removal from booking platforms
+• Unlicensed STRs face fines and removal from booking platforms

-• Properties operating outside caps will be delisted
+• Properties operating outside the rules risk delisting

-• Non-compliant operational practices trigger warnings and potential license suspension
+• Non-compliant operational practices can trigger warnings and license suspension

 Step-by-Step: How to Get Licensed